 We always have interesting speakers and endeavour to make the conference as interactive as possible to really engage our team.
 This year was no different.
 The 2017 conference was held at Pavilions of Harrogate.
 Where more fitting for our conference than just down the road from the companies origins?
 This is particularly special in relation to the conferences focus, 'Our Journey'.

-Our MD, Mark Robinson, opened the conference with an impassioned speech about how far the company has come since it's creation in Knaresborough back in 2003.
+We started the conference with a round up of how far the company has come since it's creation in Knaresborough back in 2003.
 Keen eyed delegates will have spotted a Toyota Yaris in pride of place when they came into the conference.
 This is actually one of the first cars to have ever been sold by Vantage.
 It's in fantastic condition and after a spruce up from Toyota Leeds it's now joined the Vantage Heritage Collection.

 We also had an interactive speech from our operations director, Andrew Mallory, who gave us plenty to think about in regards to the type of leadership qualities that we should be striving for.
 Phil White, Chairman of the board, followed with an unusual start to a speech.
 Everyone loves an icebreaker and the bad dancing that ensued certainly did that, he followed this with a message on there importance of admitting when your wrong and learning from your mistakes, a critical skill for all managers to learn.